 National Survey of Hunting, Fishing, and Wildlife Associated Recreation

-The Survey has been conducted about every five years since 1955, with the next Survey scheduled for 2001.
+The Survey has been conducted about every five years since 1955.
 The surveys provide invaluable data about demographic trends in hunting, fishing and outdoor recreation, while also informing the public about the economic benefits provided by these activities.